fastball-marty/Word-Counter/README.md

     python wordcounter.py

 The program should now be running.
 Enter the name of your file to count its words, and follow the additional prompts.

+The results of wordcounter.py are stored in an automatically created file called *output.txt* in the same directory. **If a file named output.txt already exists in this directory, it will be overwritten.**